Key Concepts

 The model is deterministic for a given input state and methodology version.

-Scores are recomputed every 30 minutes.
+Scores are recomputed on hourly sync cycles, with incident-triggered rescoring within minutes.
 See the full Risk Framework for scoring details.

 Risk Tiers